pingcap/tidb-binlog/docs/binlog_http_api.md

 `PumpIP` is the ip of the Pump server. `8250` is the default port of Pump.

-1. Get the current status of Pump
+1. Get the current status of Pump instances

     ```shell
     curl http://{PumpIP}:8250/status